- Future Students

 From a cabin deep in the Oregon Coast Range to the shoulders of a Cascade volcano, the Spring Creek Project asks a difficult question: "How should we understand our relationship to nature?"
-(Nick Houtman, 2006)
+This piece by Nick Houtman was published in a 2006 issue of Terra magazine.

 In the Blast Zone